 Chef Laurent Réa and Southerleigh Hospitality opened this casual take on French comfort food at Pearl.
 The brasserie – a casual alternative to French fine dining – offers simplified takes on dishes including steak frites, lyonnaise salad, escargot, oysters, domestic and imported cheese plateau, raclette and baguette, braised Texas rabbit in Dijon mustard sauce.
 The bar offers handcrafted cocktails such as the ‘Pink French Fairy’ gin fizz featuring Citadelle gin, egg white, fresh lemon and wild strawberry liquor.

 Created by husband-wife duo, Orlando and Susana Aguirre, Chilaquil is a Mexican street food concept inspired by traditional Mexican dishes.
-Formerly a popular food truck located on Broadway St., Chilaquil is has opened its first brick and mortar location at Pearl’s Bottling Department food hall.
+Formerly a popular food truck located on Broadway St., Chilaquil is set to open its first brick and mortar location at Pearl’s Bottling Department food hall.
 Chilaquil’s menu offers traditional Mexican street and comfort food fare, with its focus being chilaquiles, a Mexican comfort food consisting of tortilla chips covered in salsa, cheese, and more.
-Chilaquil’s more elaborate versions of the traditional dish also include choices of beans, eggs, avocado, chicken, steak, pork, and nopalitos.
+Chilaquil’s more elaborate versions of the traditional dish also includes choices of beans, eggs, avocado, chicken, steak, pork, and nopalitos.

-Southerleigh Haute South, a new fine casual concept from the team behind Southerleigh Fine Food & Brewery at Pearl, opened at The Rim in north San Antonio in September 2020.
-The new concept offers brunch, lunch, dinner and happy hour.
-Southerleigh Haute South features a menu based on Southern-style food including Southerleigh’s signature fried chicken, biscuits and a full oyster bar, paired with Southerleigh’s locally brewed beers.
-The restaurant also features a unique cocktail program and an approachable wine list.
-The 4,100 square-foot space seats 120 guests with ample indoor and outdoor space.
+Southerleigh Haute South, a new fine casual concept from the team behind Southerleigh Fine Food & Brewery at Pearl, will open at The Rim in north San Antonio September 2020.
+The new concept will offer brunch, lunch, dinner and happy hour.
+Southerleigh Haute South will feature a menu based on Southern-style food including Southerleigh’s signature fried chicken, biscuits and a full oyster bar, paired with Southerleigh’s locally brewed beers.
+The restaurant will also feature a unique cocktail program and an approachable wine list.
+The 4,100 square-foot space will seat 120 guests with ample indoor and outdoor space.

 For decades, the Cortez family have operated famous Tex-Mex restaurants in Historic Market Square, and now opened their first establishment on the north side of San Antonio at popular shopping district The Rim.
 Located a short distance from The Shops at La Cantera, La Cantera Resort & Spa and Six Flags Fiesta Texas, Mi Familia serves breakfast, lunch and dinner composed of Tex-Mex bestsellers from their downtown restaurants along with new offerings.
 Mexican sweet breads and candies from the famous Mi Tierra bakery also are available.